jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # State is
 # [fit] unpredictable

 ^ The unpredictability of state makes code extremely hard to reason about.
+When code is hard to reason about, bugs crop up, because each developer might have a different understanding of the intended behavior.

 ---